roryaherne/tirol-dragon/content/features/kettlebells.md

 ---
-title: kettlebells
+title: Kettle Bells
-name: kettlebells
+name: Kettle Bells
 image: /assets/kettlebells.jpg
+about: 'Capoeira is an Afro-Brazilian martial art that combines elements of dance, acrobatics, and music.
+It was developed by enslaved Africans in Brazil at the beginning of the 16th century.
+It is known for its acrobatic and complex maneuvers, often involving hands on the ground and inverted kicks.'
+order: 3
 ---
-Kettlebells are cast-iron weights (resembling a cannonball with a handle) used to perform ballistic exercises that combine cardiovascular, strength and flexibility training.
-Unlike traditional dumbbells, the Kettlebell's centre of mass is extended beyond the hand, which facilitates ballistic and swinging movements.